izan-majeed/tasruf/README.md

 # Things to Consider
 Before using Tasruf, please note the following:

-* You can't change your name
+* You can't change your name.
-* You can't delete your account by yourself, you'll need to request the administrator to do so
+* You can't delete your account by yourself, you'll need to request the administrator to do so.
-* Your account will be permanently disabled if you use abusive language
+* Your account will be permanently disabled if you use abusive language.

 # Phone Authentication
 Tasruf requires phone authentication to avoid flooding of spammers and to ensure that all users are genuine Tasrufdars.